rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

 In the call to `rts:dbg_op` I'm saying that I want to perform a partitioned write to `rts2` and `rts3` that adds `10000` to the `total_sent` stat.
-The 2nd is the coordinator node and the 3rd is the other nodes in the pretend sub-cluster.
+The 2nd argument is the coordinator node and the 3rd is the other nodes in the pretend sub-cluster.
 You should confirm that two of the replica's now hold the value `105126`.
 Performing a read at this point should cause a read repair.

     (rts1@127.0.0.1)7> rts:get("progski", "total_sent").
     105216